tildearrow/darmstadt/README.md

 # darmstadt

-this is an experimental Linux full-hardware screen recorder for AMD cards.
+this is an experimental Linux full-hardware screen recorder for AMD and Intel cards.

 the purpose of this program is to alleviate some issues with FFmpeg when trying to record using kmsgrab and the hardware encoder (such as stutter).